 AccessoriesBatteries & Power Supplies

-System ID has the largest selections of barcode scanners and mobile computers in the country.
+System ID has the largest selections of barcode scanners for inventory management, shipping and recieving, and retail in the country.
 Whether you’re looking for 2D, RFID, or the popular Symbol scanners, we have what you need in stock. + Show More

 Wasp WLS8400 Duraline

 2D barcodes are used for one reason: to encode more information.
 The only way to read a 2D barcode is with a 2D barcode scanner.
 Also known as area imagers, these scanners capture an image of the barcode to decode the data like linear imagers, but in a much larger area.
 They can read 1D and 2D barcodes omnidirectionally, meaning the barcodes turned in any direction.
 These scanners are used in all scanning environments, but are most often found in manufacturing and warehousing, and are a great way to future proof your business.